shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 # JAMIE Robot Hardware
-All of the hardware information for the Aaron robot.
+All of the hardware information for the robot system.

  1. [Bill of Materials (BoM)]()
  2. [Assembly Instructions]()